Aleksandar Jovanović Ćuta: 2016–2020

-2021–2022
+2021–present

-Protests which were dubbed as "Protests for Harmless Air", were organised in early January 2021. Ćuta, as a representative of his Defend the Rivers of Stara Planina organisation, participated in the protests and gave a speech criticising Rio Tinto and Linglong Tire, a Chinese tire manufacturing enterprise.
+Protests which were dubbed as "Protests for Harmless Air", were organised in early January 2021.
+Jovanović, as a representative of his Defend the Rivers of Stara Planina organisation, participated in the protests and gave a speech criticising Rio Tinto and Linglong Tire, a Chinese tire manufacturing enterprise.
 During the protest, he stated that "air, water, and our country are non-negotiable".
 He was invited to the Utisak nedelje, a Serbian political talk show, on 7 March, where he expressed his pro-conservation views, and stated that "environmental activists in Serbia are labelled as enemies of the state".
 Two days after the show, he was detained by the police, and was released shortly after.
 Later that month, he said that he would organise an Ecological Uprising protest on 10 April.
 The request gained attention, and around 60 environmental organisations participated in the protests.
 Thousands of demonstrators gathered in front of the House of the National Assembly, and Jovanović demanded the government to suspend all projects harmful to the environment, as well as to adapt regulations to the highest environmental standards.
 Following the April protests, which he deemed to be successful, he stated that he would form an environmental movement, and that it would cooperate with other green movements in Serbia.
 During May, he and other environmental activists organised gatherings and protests at the Reva bog, which is located next to Krnjača.
 In June, he confirmed his ambition to form a movement, and stated that he would be ready to cooperate with a fellow opposition politician Nebojša Zelenović and the Do not let Belgrade drown (NDB) movement.